v-nys/cursusprogrammeren/4_beslissingen/0_if.md

-#If statements
+# If statements

 In dit deel  zullen we bekijken hoe we ons programma dynamischer kunnen maken met behulp van het if-statement.

 ## If
-De ``if`` uitdrukking is 1 van de elementairste uitdrukking in een programmeertaal.
+De ``if`` uitdrukking is 1 van de meest elementaire uitdrukking in een programmeertaal.
 De syntax is als volgt:

 ```csharp
 if (boolean expression)